 Overview of Falcon Boosters

 The infographic is usually updated after each launch.
-Last update: November 18, 2024 (after GSAT-N2)
+Last update: December 19, 2024 (after O3b mPOWER 4)

 Full-size image can be downloaded here.